MashedD/quake-config/README.md

 - [Mod DB: Mods](https://www.moddb.com/games/quake/mods)
 - [SpeedDemosArchive](https://quake.speeddemosarchive.com/)
 - [Thingiverse](https://www.thingiverse.com/search?q=quake) - models for 3D printers
 - [The Quake Marine card model](http://home.clara.net/rogerpattenden/quake-marine.html) - I can confirm that it is still possible to order as it is 2023 and I've received 2 models.
-Contant by mail for quote, payment is done through PayPal using same mail as for contact
+Contact by mail for quote, payment is done through PayPal using same mail as for contact

 ## Notes